 Louis's interest in writing songs grew, however, during his final year as a ballet dancer.
 Saving some money to buy a microphone, he started making recordings for SoundCloud in the one-bedroom apartment he shared with two other dancers in Washington, D.C.
 Realizing that he could record and edit for hours on end without eating or feeling like he was working, he had found something that could compete with ballet for his energy.
 Discovering this passion and, around the same time, being accepted at Yale University, Louis danced for the final time in a May 2015 performance at the Kirov Academy in Washington, D.C.

-In the fall of 2015, Louis began studying at Yale.
-Finding a semi-soundproof practice room in which he could record, he would bring a suitcase of audio gear there several nights a week and set up a makeshift recording studio.
+In the fall of 2015, Louis enrolled at Yale University.
+Finding a semi-soundproof practice room in which he could record, he would bring a suitcase of audio gear there several nights a week and build a makeshift recording studio.
 Learning as he went along, he recorded for family, friends, and a SoundCloud audience of ±12 people.
 Encouraged by friends to gather the songs into an actual album, he started googling.

 Discovering that recording an album was actually possible, Louis began to pursue it seriously.
 Finding a partner in Edward Lidow, an engineer at Miami's Hit Factory, he had someone with the skill to raise the relatively homemade recordings to a professional level and with whom he could develop ideas and improve arrangements.
 Recording in earnest through the winter of 2015-16, Take Me by My Words was completed in the spring and released on May 1st, 2016.

 The summer of 2015 brought a hiatus from music while Louis lived in the Netherlands and built a financial education website that has bittersweetly reached far more people than the music has.
-During the 2016-17 school year, Louis returned to the padded rooms to record a full-length album [released 04/01/2017].
+During the 2016-17 school year, Louis returned to the padded rooms to record a full-length album.
+Tin Stars was released on April 1st, 2017.
 He was again aided by Ed Lidow, the talented instrumentalists who contributed to the EP, and many more musicians who lent a much-needed amount of musical decency to the project.
-His third record will be released in May.